Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 Step 5: Testing the Current Thermal Fuse

-Before removing the suspected blown fuse, test it for continuity using your multimeter.
+Before removing the suspected blown fuse, test it for continuity with your multimeter.
 Set the meter to continuity or resistance mode (ohms).
 Touch one probe to each terminal of the thermal fuse while it’s still connected.
-A good fuse should show near-zero resistance (typically less than 1 ohm) and may produce an audible beep if your meter has this feature.
+A functioning fuse should show near-zero resistance (typically less than one ohm) and may beep if your meter has that feature.
 An open (blown) fuse will show infinite resistance or “OL” on the display.
 Document this reading for comparison with the new component.

 Step 6: Disconnecting the Faulty Thermal Fuse